Global Stocks Edge Lower Ahead of Fed

-Apple's disappointing results and declines in materials shares sent global stock markets lower Wednesday ahead of an update from the Federal Reserve.
+Apple's disappointing results and declines in mining companies pressured global stocks Wednesday ahead of an update from the Federal Reserve.

 Continue Reading Below

+Shares of the world's most valuable company had soared to record highs earlier this year while the Nasdaq Composite closed at a fresh high on Tuesday ahead of the report.

+"There's quite a lot of optimism built into tech -- it was slightly less positive than people were hoping for," said John Stopford, head of multiasset income at Investec Asset Management.

-Europe-listed suppliers of Apple Inc. suppliers came under pressure Wednesday, with shares of STMicroelectronics down 1.7% in early trading and Dialog Semiconductor off 2.9%.
+Global suppliers of Apple came under pressure Wednesday with shares of STMicroelectronics down 2.2% and Dialog Semiconductor off 2.7%.

-Meanwhile, investors awaited the latest Fed update, due later Wednesday.
-Investors price a less than 5% chance of an interest-rate rise in May, according to CME Group, and this meeting doesn't feature a media conference or new economic projections.
+Later Wednesday, the Federal Reserve releases its latest monetary policy decision, and market participants currently price a less than 5% chance of an interest-rate rise, according to CME Group.

 Continue Reading Below